-GENERAL PROVISIONS The product warranty described in this document is provided by Encore Manufacturing, a Division of Worldlawn Power Equipment, Inc, ("Encore") and is a limited warranty.
-Encore will warrant on the terms and conditions herein and applies to the original purchasers of new product from Encore Power Equipment or an authorized Encore dealer/retailer.
-Encore's sole responsibility with any claim made under this warranty is limited to repair or replacement of any part in the excise of our reasonable discretion, to be defective in materials or workmanship from the original date of purchase (see warranty period below for details) and no claim of breach of warranty shall be cause for rescission, cancellation, or voiding the contract of sale of the mower.
+GENERAL PROVISIONS The product warranty described in this document is provided by Worldlawn Power Equipment, Inc., ("Worldlawn") and is a limited warranty.
+Worldlawn will warrant on the terms and conditions herein and applies to the original purchasers of new product from Worldlawn Power Equipment or an authorized Wordlawn dealer/retailer.
+Worldlawn's sole responsibility with any claim made under this warranty is limited to repair or replacement of any part in the excise of our reasonable discretion, to be defective in materials or workmanship from the original date of purchase (see warranty period below for details) and no claim of breach of warranty shall be cause for rescission, cancellation, or voiding the contract of sale of the mower.

 EXCLUSIONS, CONDITIONS, and EXCEPTIONS This limited warranty extends only to those mowers purchased for private residential and commercial use.
 A mower purchase for any other reason, for example as a rental unit, shall have a (90) ninety day limited warranty under the same terms and conditions as set forth herein.
-Any work done on or to the mower by anyone other than an authorized Encore dealer/retailer, including the original purchaser, voids all provisions of the warranty except those provisions which limit Encore's liability (as set forth below).
+Any work done on or to the mower by anyone other than an authorized Worldlawn dealer/retailer, including the original purchaser, voids all provisions of the warranty except those provisions which limit Worldlawn's liability (as set forth below).
 This limited warranty specifically excludes normal wear items, included but not limited to belts, blades, and tires.
 This limited warranty does not extend to any mower or part thereof which has been misused, neglected, damaged, abused, altered, not properly serviced or maintained, or which has been operated in any way contrary to the operating instructions as specified in the owners/operator manual.
 This limited warranty does not extend to any repair or replacement made necessary by the effects of the weather, environment, transportation, or accidents.
-The warranty herein is in lieu of other warranties, express or implied, including, without limitation, any implied warranty of merchantability or fitness for a particular use, and is in lieu of any and all other obligations or liability on Encore's part.
-Under any and all circumstances, Encore's total liability to the owner for any and all claims, losses or damages, including loss of profits, arising out of any cause whatsoever, whether based in contact, negligence or other tort, strict liability breach of warranty or otherwise, shall in no event exceed the purchase price of the mower.
-In no event shall Encore be responsible for special, incidental, consequential or exemplary damages.
+The warranty herein is in lieu of other warranties, express or implied, including, without limitation, any implied warranty of merchantability or fitness for a particular use, and is in lieu of any and all other obligations or liability on Worldlawn's part.
+Under any and all circumstances, Worldlawn's total liability to the owner for any and all claims, losses or damages, including loss of profits, arising out of any cause whatsoever, whether based in contact, negligence or other tort, strict liability breach of warranty or otherwise, shall in no event exceed the purchase price of the mower.
+In no event shall Worldlawn be responsible for special, incidental, consequential or exemplary damages.
 This limited warranty specifically excludes parts covered under another manufacturer's warranty.

-OBTAINING WARRANTY SERVICE Upon purchase the authorized dealer/retailer must submit the completed warranty registration documentation to Encore to validate the warranty.
+OBTAINING WARRANTY SERVICE Upon purchase the authorized dealer/retailer must submit the completed warranty registration documentation to Worldlawn to validate the warranty.
 The owner should retain, and upon request provide, the original bill of sale or proof of purchase.
-The mower must be returned to an authorized Encore dealer/retailer within the warranty period.
+The mower must be returned to an authorized Worldlawn dealer/retailer within the warranty period.
 The cost of delivering the mower to the authorized dealer and the return delivery shall be the responsibility of the owner.
-Only authorized Encore dealers/retailer are allowed to perform warranty service.
+Only authorized Worldlawn dealers/retailer are allowed to perform warranty service.

-WARRANTY PERIOD 3 YEARS Models represented for this warranty are as follows: EW32FS481V, EW36FS481V, EW48FS481V, EW36FS481VH, EW36FS481VHF, EW48FS481VHF
+WARRANTY PERIOD 3 YEARS Models represented for this warranty are as follows: WYW36FS481VH, WYW36FS481VHF, WYW48FS481VH, WYW48FS481VHF, WYW48FS481VHF

-COMPONENT or SYSTEM WARRANTY SERVICE THROUGH WARRANTY PROVIDED BY PERIOD Engines Engine Manufacture Engine Manufacture 2 Years Five Speed Gearboxes Encore Gearbox Manufacture 1 Year Electric PTO Clutches Encore Clutch Manufacture 2 Years Hydraulic Pumps & Motors Encore Hydraulic Manufacture 2 Years Batteries Encore Encore 1 Year Mower Cutting Deck Shells Encore Encore Part & Labor 0-5 Years Mower Cutting Deck Shells Encore Encore Part Only 5-10 Years
+COMPONENT or SYSTEM WARRANTY SERVICE THROUGH WARRANTY PROVIDED BY PERIOD Engines Engine Manufacture Engine Manufacture 2 Years Five Speed Gearboxes Worldlawn Gearbox Manufacture 1 Year Electric PTO Clutches Worldlawn Clutch Manufacture 2 Years Hydraulic Pumps & Motors Worldlawn Hydraulic Manufacture 2 Years Batteries Worldlawn Worldlawn 1 Year Mower Cutting Deck Shells Worldlawn Worldlawn Part & Labor 0-5 Years Mower Cutting Deck Shells Worldlawn Worldlawn Part Only 5-10 Years